 VR, 360 and AR offer great opportunities to keep informing and engaging talent in a very exciting and immersive (yes, we need to keep using that word, buzz buzz) manner.

 Announcements with top notch 3D (product) visualizations, 360 videos of launch events, fairs or other important moments happening in other states, countries or continents.
 Even live attendance in 360 streaming video.

-But also courses and continuous learning, where we will get to in number 4.
+But also courses, continuous learning, where we will get to in number 4.

-Memory retention of a VR experience is a whopping 80%, a much more effective way to convey information.
+Memory retention of a VR experience is around 80%, a much more effective way to convey information.

 With controllers, people can even complete complex tasks in Virtual Reality before going out in the field, at a significantly lower cost.